 Loading...

-Applications are invited from talented, early-career singers to participate in a week-long workshop ON J S BACH’S SACRED MUSIC: THE MISSA IN A MAJOR, BWV 234, and MOTETS BY THE BACH FAMILY
+Applications are invited from talented, early-career singers to participate in a week-long workshop ON seventeenth-century Venetian vespers music by claudio monteverdi and his circle.

-Through Duke Chapel, the nonprofit organization Chorworks is offering their summer program “JS BACH: MASS & MOTETS” from June 16 to 22, 2025, at Duke University.
+Through Duke Chapel, the nonprofit organization Chorworks is offering their summer program “VENETIAN VESPERS – Music by Monteverdi & His Circle” from June 15 to 21, 2026, at Duke University.
 The workshop is led by Dr. Philip Cave, executive director of Chorworks and conductor-in-residence at Duke Chapel.
-Those invited to the program will receive a scholarship covering the full cost of tuition and housing (travel and meals not included).
+Those invited to the program will receive a scholarship covering the full cost of tuition and housing (travel not included).

 The week comprises: